Explore the Heart of Italy: A Guide to Milan's Most Popular Activities

 Galleria Vittorio Emanuele II

 When you get off at this stop in Milan, you can take a Vox City self-guided tour to see the city's top attractions at your own pace.
-When you're ready, plan out your next stroll in Milan by noting the locations you most enjoyed and where you think the best photo ops might be.
+When you're ready, plan out your next stroll in Milan by noting the locations you most enjoyed and where you think the best photo opportunities might be.

 Santa Maria Delle Grazie